Effective Regularization Through Loss-Function Metalearning: Introduction

 \section{Introduction}

-Regularization is a key concept in deep learning: it guides learning towards configurations that are likely to perform robustly on unseen data.
-Different regularization approaches originate from intuitive understanding of the learning process and have been shown to be effective empirically.
-However, the understanding of the underlying mechanisms, the different types of regularization, and their interactions, is limited.
+Regularization is a key concept in deep learning: It guides learning towards configurations that are likely to perform robustly on unseen data.
+Different regularization approaches originate from intuitive characterization of the learning process and have been shown to be effective empirically \cite{hanson1989comparingbiases,dropout,inceptionv3,real2019regularized}.
+However, a general theory of the underlying mechanisms, the different types of regularization, and their interactions, still needs to be developed.

-Recently, loss function optimization has emerged as a new area of metalearning, and shown great potential in training better models.
-Experiments suggest that metalearned loss functions serve as regularizers in a surprising but transparent way: they prevent the network from learning too confident predictions \citep[e.g.\ Baikal loss;][]{gonzalez2019glo}.
-While it may be too early to develop a comprehensive theory of regularization, given the relatively nascent state of this area, it may be possible to make progress in understanding regularization of this specific type.
-That is the goal of this paper.
+This paper takes a first step towards understanding regularization by analyzing one successful such method: evolutionary loss-function optimization.
+Recently, loss-function optimization has emerged as a new area of neural network metalearning.
+The general optimization problem is non-differentiable, but well suited for evolutionary approaches: Indeed, new loss functions have already been discovered in this manner, and shown to outperform traditional loss functions \cite{gonzalez2019glo,taylorglo,gonzalez:diss20}.
+Remarkably, in doing so, evolution discovered a general principle: The evolved loss functions prevent the network from learning predictions with extreme confidence, thus regularizing in a surprising but transparent manner.
+Moreover, this regularization approach is amenable to theoretical analysis, providing a possible starting point towards understanding regularization more generally.

-Since metalearned loss functions are customized to a given architecture-task pair, there needs to be a shared framework under which loss functions can be analyzed and compared.
-The TaylorGLO \citep{taylorglo} technique for loss function metalearning lends itself well to such analysis: It represents loss functions as multivariate Taylor polynomials, and leverages evolution to optimize a fixed number of parameters in this representation.
-In this framework, the SGD learning rule is decomposed to coefficient expressions that can be defined for a wide range of loss functions.
+In order to develop a theory of loss-function regularization, a framework under which the evolved functions can be analyzed and compared, both with each other and with traditional loss functions, is needed.
+In the framework proposed in this paper, the stochastic gradient descent (SGD) learning rule is decomposed to coefficient expressions that can be symbolically defined for a wide range of loss functions, regardless of their mathematical form.
 These expressions provide an intuitive understanding of the training dynamics in specific contexts.
+Within this new framework, the well-known mean squared error (MSE) and cross-entropy loss functions, as well as evolution-discovered Genetic Loss-function Optimization (GLO) / Taylor-expansion GLO (TaylorGLO) loss functions \cite{gonzalez2019glo,taylorglo}, are first analyzed at the null epoch (i.e.\ beginning of learning) and the zero training error regime (i.e.\ end of learning), and the analysis is then generalized for an intermediate point in the training process.
+This work leads to three main contributions: